 Tourism activities in coastal areas have both direct and indirect effects.
 Below is a detailed look at both the direct and indirect effects of coastal tourism.

-A major indirect effect of tourism on coastal environments is illegal sewage and fuel disposal by cruise ships.
-Other indirect effects include increased sedimentation caused by construction of artificial beaches, non-intentional and illegal disposal of waste by cruise ships, and overexploitation of rare and highly priced seafood.
+- Indirect effects: A major indirect effect of tourism on coastal environments is illegal sewage and fuel disposal by cruise ships.
+Other indirect effects include increased sedimentation caused by the construction of artificial beaches, non-intentional and illegal disposal of waste by cruise ships and overexploitation of rare and highly-priced seafood.
 It is also worth noting that the developments that occur at or near generally contribute to littering, leaching of toxic substances and sedimentation.

 Pollution Case Study